What about the really big costs?

 |Membership Type||Yearly Set-Aside|

 Any proposed increase in these amounts is presented to the members for a vote.
 The annual administrative fee is $15 for any size membership.
+Massachusetts’ residents are required to be in Save to Share to meet state legal requirements.

 This program provides tremendous peace of mind that no matter what kind of huge medical need we may have (long running cancer treatment, major heart issues, big accident, etc) they will be covered.
 There are millions and millions of dollars sitting in member savings accounts around the country, ready and waiting in case someone has that large need.
 A few years ago there would be maybe one Save to Share need per year.
 Now with rising medical costs the group has about 1 need per month.
 The importance of being part of Save to Share increases all the time.